crs4/omero.biobank/docs/usage/index.rst

  * query  and its sub commands, including galaxy interfaces;
  * compute and its sub commands, including galaxy interfaces;
- * a collection of examples, from loading sequence using the command line apps to how to use galaxy history.
+ * a collection of examples, from loading sequence using the command line apps to how one could use galaxy history to record computation results insided BIOBANK

 Contents: